Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Failure to take precautions.
 If you failed to secure your stolen property or choose not to follow road signs, your insurer can refuse to pay out your policy.

-Find a travel insurance policy to protect yourself from potential hazards while seeing Costa Rica:
+Find a travel insurance policy to protect yourself from potential hazards while seeing Costa Rica.
+While you’re there keep in mind to watch out for these issues:

 - Crime.
 Petty theft and more serious crimes are prevalent, particularly at night.
 Take sensible precautions with your belongings and avoid traveling alone when possible, even if you’re driving.
 Watch for “express kidnappings,” where people are abducted and forced to withdraw money from an ATM to secure their release.

 - Dangerous waters.
-Strong coastal currents on the Caribbean and Pacific coasts of Costa Rica mean swimming can be dangerous.
-Lifeguards are not common on public beaches, and you shouldn’t take the absence of warning signs as an indication of safety.
+Strong coastal currents on the Caribbean and Pacific coasts of Costa Rica can make swimming dangerous.
+Lifeguards are not common on public beaches, and you should always assume risk.

 - Weather events.
 The rainy season in Costa Rica is generally from May to November but extends even further, while peak hurricane season is from June to November.
 Monitor local media for warnings, and follow the instructions of local authorities in the event of an emergency.